ManuelZ/DLPT-license-plate-detection/README.md

 - 5308 images in the train set
 - 386 images in the validation set

-## YOLOv5
+## The method used

-YOLOv5 was used for training a PyTorch object detection model.
+YOLOv5 was used to fine-tune a yolov5s model.
+The model was kept small with the expectation that it would perform adequately, allowing for the use of smaller hardware in future implementations in an edge device.
 Once the data has been obtained, training a model is an extremely simple proces thanks to the [YOLOv5 training script](https://github.com/ultralytics/yolov5/blob/master/train.py).
 It offers numerous features that simplify the model training process.

 This is non-exhaustive list of some of the features I noticed while exploring the script: